NeuromatchAcademy/course-content/tutorials/reviewing-tutorials.md

 How to provide feedback:
 * During the initial stage, we will use comments on colab notebooks.
 Check to make sure your comments are saved by reloading the notebook.
 Indicate code edits in comments.
-* Once the colabs are posted on Github, we'll use a different mechanis
+* Once the colabs are posted on Github, we'll use a different mechanism.